-About the Author: Dr. Ari Korenblit is a N.Y.S Supreme Court certified document examiner, graphologist and psychotherapist in private practice.
-He lectures on and teaches handwriting analysis, and analyzes handwriting for personnel selection, marriage choice, etc. He can be contacted at email@example.com.
+About the Author: Dr. Ari Korenblit is a licensed psychotherapist in private practice, a graphologist/handwriting expert and a Supreme Court-certified document examiner.
+He can be contacted at 212-721-4608 or email@example.com.

 If you don't see your comment after publishing it, refresh the page.